MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-payments-integration.md

    :::image type="content" source="media/set-up-payments-integration/form-step-settings.svg" alt-text="The Step settings options inside of the Pages workspace of Power Pages design studio.":::

-    - Select **Integrations**.
+    - Select **App Integrations**.
     - Switch the **Enable digital payments** toggle to the on position.
-    - Select the currency type field on the table used to charge the amount that you want to collect from the site user.
+    - In **Choose amount field** select the currency type field on the table used to charge the amount that you want to collect from the site user.

     > [!NOTE]
     > Configuration of payment methods and more settings can be done directly in Stripe.
 They might require acceptance of other terms and configuration.